-Sequencing of the original urethra tumor specimen used for LTL352 xenograft was conducted at BCCA Genome Sciences Centre in Vancouver, British Columbia, Canada according to established protocols as described in the work of Shah and colleagues (27).
-Approximately 100 million reads were obtained and mapped to the National Center for Biotechnology Information 36.1 human genome reference sequence using MAQ 0.7.1 (28) and the following parameters: -n 1 -N -e 100 -a 700.
+Sequencing of the original urethra tumour specimen used for LTL-352 xenograft was performed at BCCA Genome Sciences Centre in Vancouver, BC according to established protocols as described in (27).
+Approximately 100 million reads were obtained and mapped to the NCBI 36.1 human genome reference sequence using MAQ 0.7.1(28) and the following parameters: -n 1 -N - e 100 -a 700.
 The total number of sequenced bases in a given genomic window and the average sequencing depth across the window (10 or 30 kb) was then calculated.
 The copy number was approximated by the ratio of average sequencing depth in a given window to the average sequencing depth across the genome.
 This value was transformed into log2 space.
-Copy number profiles were visualized and copy number abnormalities associated with resistance phenotype identified using the NexusCGH software package (Biodiscovery Inc.).
+Copy number profiles were visualized and copy number abnormalities (CNAs) associated with resistance phenotype identified using the NexusCGH software package (Biodiscovery Inc.).